codepushr/dice.js/README.md

 </script>
 ```
-When animating be sure to add the following rules to your CSS file:
+When animating be sure to add the following rules to your CSS stylesheet:
 ```css
 .diceBox {
 	-webkit-perspective: 600;